 - If the project data can be found in the server's data store, the published task will use the data in the data store.

 - If the project data cannot be found in the server's data store, it is copied to the server, placed in a known location accessible by the server (the server's input directory), and the published task will use the copied data.
 The copied data does not become part of the server's data store.
 If you republish the task, the data will be copied again.

 Each ArcGIS Server installation contains a data store.
 The data store is a way for you to give the server a list of data locations that the server can access.
 When the data can be accessed by the server, the data found on your local machine will not be copied to the server when publishing.

-For more information about registering your data with ArcGIS Server, see the following:
+For more information about registering your data with ArcGIS server, see: